 Table 2.
 Comparison of CME tilt results from different techniques and studies.
 The first column shows the event number with indications wherefrom the CME-ICME association was taken.
-Next are the results for the tilt obtained by GCS (same as in table $\boxed{1}$, ellipse fit C2 tilt results, ellipse fit C3 tilt results from $\boxed{1}$, ellipse fit C3 tilt results from the $\boxed{1}$, ellipse fit C3 tilt results from $\boxed{1}$, ellipse fit C3 tilt results from the
+Next are the results for the tilt obtained by GCS (same as in table], ellipse fit C2 tilt results, ellipse fit C3 tilt results from Temmer et al. (2021), tilt results from Sachdeva (2019), and tilt results from the HELCATS catalog.
+We note that L stands for a low inclination result, H stands for a high inclination result, and L/H stand for a tilt result that could be considered low and high.